How To Get Rid Of Credit Card Debt Without Paying?

 Generally debts on the debt management plan will qualify for a waived fee and reduced interest rate, giving it similar benefits to refinancing or consolidation without needing a high credit score.

-The Takeaway: Trying to get out of credit card debt while paying nothing can be next to impossible, but there are plenty of options that can help to greatly reduce the total debt without paying the full debt amount.
+Trying to get out of credit card debt while paying nothing can be next to impossible, but there are plenty of options that can help to greatly reduce the total debt without paying the full debt amount.

 There are a few options for getting out of credit card debt without paying any money but they can be pretty hard to come by without potential severe consequences.